-We have filed four patent applications covering novel aerosol compositions of matter of 5-MeO-DMT, novel manufacturing methods of 5-MeO-DMT and novel uses of 5-MeO-DMT in various disorders.
+We have filed four patent applications covering novel aerosol compositions of matter of 5-MeO-DMT, novel manufacturing methods for the purification of 5-MeO-DMT, high purity 5-MeO-DMT and novel uses of 5-MeO-DMT in various disorders.
 We are committed to exploring additional opportunities with 5-MeO-DMT through continuous research and development and will continue to seek patent protection for all our innovations.